 You can sample the chlorine level in your water by using a swimming pool chlorine test kit.

-Chlorine will breakdown over time (especially if exposed to sunlight), but so long as you started with purified water in a sealed container stored properly, it should be in good shape over time.
+Chlorine will breakdown over time (especially if exposed to sunlight).
+But so long as you started with purified water in a sealed container stored properly, it should remain in good shape over time.

 Not that it will go ‘bad’, but it is advisable to renew and replace your water storage every six months to a year.

 Continue reading: Is Stored Water Safe After One Year?